camunda/camunda-docs/versioned_docs/version-8.1/self-managed/platform-deployment/helm-kubernetes/update.md

 If you have specified on the first installation certain values, you have to specify them again on the update either via `--set` or the values file and the `-f` flag.
 :::

-For more details on the Keycloak update path, you can also read the [Bitnami Keycloak upgrade guide](https://docs.bitnami.com/kubernetes/apps/keycloak/administration/upgrade/).
+For more details on the Keycloak upgrade path, you can also read the [Bitnami Keycloak upgrade guide](https://docs.bitnami.com/kubernetes/apps/keycloak/administration/upgrade/).

 ## Version update instructions